MicroRNA loaded extracellular vesicles affect tumor microenvironment in Tumor on a chip

-An interesting paper from Kim and Rhee groups at Korea Basic Science Institute and Incheon National University co-culturing glioblastoma with microglial cells to investigate tumor progression and therapeutic effects of microRNAs.
-The authors loaded microRNA-124 into extracellular vesicles to delivery the microRNA to the tumor microenvironment.
+An interesting paper from Kim and Rhee groups at Korea Basic Science Institute and Incheon National University co-culturing glioblastoma with microglial cells in a tumor on a chip.
+They investigated therapeutic effects of microRNAs on tumor progression in brain cancer.
+The authors loaded microRNA-124 into extracellular vesicles, as a potential therapeutic agent, to regulate the crosstalk between tumor and microglia in the tumor microenvironment.

 + Co-culture of glioblastoma cells with different immune cells

 – The same old story, they used PDMS but performed no investigation of the extracellular vesicle penetration into PDMS.

 – They had to refresh the media in the chips manually everyday although the co-culture was for 4 days.

 The authors used a microfluidic system to better understand the glioblastoma microenvironment involving tumor and immune cells.
 This platform can be used to develop potential therapeutic strategies using miRNA-loaded extracellular vesicles.